-‘Dancing With the Stars’ Cast Reacts As Karina Smirnoff Posts Name & First Photo Of Her Newborn Baby boy
+‘Dancing With the Stars’ Cast Reacts As Karina Smirnoff Posts Name & First Photo Of Her Newborn Baby Boy

 Karina Smirnoff is getting well wishes from her Dancing with the Stars family.
 The Ukrainian pro dancer, 42, who recently gave birth to her first baby, took to Instagram to post the very first photo of her son and reveal his name.

 Karina shared a sweet photo of her little boy’s tiny feet.
-The baby boy is wearing a polka-dotted onesie as his famous mom holds his little legs up.
-Karina tagged the photo Los Angeles, which is where she reportedly gave birth to her son.
-The Dancing with the Stars also shared her son’s name: Theo Gabriel.
+In it, the baby wore a polka-dotted onesie as his famous mom held his little legs up.
+Karina geotagged the photo in Los Angeles, which is where she reportedly gave birth to her son.
+She also shared her son’s name: Theo Gabriel.

-In comments to the post, many of Karina’s longtime Dancing With the Stars co-stars reacted to the too-cute pic of her son’s tiny toes.
+In comments on the post, many of Karina’s longtime Dancing With the Stars co-stars reacted to the too-cute pic of her son’s tiny toes.

 Karina received congratulations from DWTS veterans Tony Dovolani, Hayley Erbert, Edyta Sliwinska, and Artem Chigvintsev, who is expecting his own baby with fiancee Nikki Bella.